Dumb Dora Discovers Tobacco

 The film is notable for being one of only two films directed by Hawtrey.
-The other was What Do We Do Now?
+The other is What Do We Do Now?
 (1945), which is believed lost.

 Plot

 Young hare-brained newspaper journalist "Dumb Dora" is assigned to write an article about the history of tobacco.
 Using excerpts from films and dramatised scenes, the film considers origins of smoking and modern tobacco production methods.